Confined and deconfined chaos in classical spin systems: Supplementary data for the perturbed XX central spin model at zero energy

 The probability density of $\Delta C_{\tau_0}$ rescaled by $\vert\delta\vert^{-1}$ is shown in \figref{fig:decay_CS}{a}.
 The inset shows the mean of the distribution, revealing a linear decay with $\vert\delta\vert$.
 While the bulk of the distribution is symmetrically centered around the peak, we find a long tail of the distribution, whose mass scales as $\vert\delta\vert$, as indicated by the data collapse.
 The height scaling, along with the asymmetric support of the distribution of $[-4,1/2]$, results in a linear dependence of the mean on $\vert\delta\vert$.

-The tail arises from rare, $\mathcal{O}(1)$ deviations in $\tau_0$, which occur only within chaotic manifolds.
-For all trajectories with a given $\Delta C_{\tau_0}$, we compute the minimal value of $\eta$ within the evolution until time $T$.
-Then we plot the median of the minimal value of the parameter $\eta$ defined in the main text: $\etamin$ as a function of $\Delta C_{\tau_0}$ in \figref{fig:decay_CS}{b}.
+The tail arises from rare, $\mathcal{O}(1)$ deviations in $\tau_0$, which occur only within the chaotic manifold.
+For all trajectories with a given $\Delta C_{\tau_0}$, we compute $\eta_\text{min}$ the minimal value of $\eta$ (defined in \autoref{eq:eta} in the main text) within the evolution until time $T$.
+Then we plot the median of $\etamin$ as a function of $\Delta C_{\tau_0}$ in \figref{fig:decay_CS}{b}.
 We find that trajectories near the peak of the distribution (with small $|\Delta C_{\tau_0}|$) tend to exhibit large values of $\eta$, consistent with regular behavior.
 In contrast, the tails of the distribution correspond to trajectories with small values of $\eta$, indicating that they have traversed the chaotic manifold.

 \paragraph*{(iii)} The time required for a single trajectory to approximate the microcanonical ensemble significantly exceeds the thermalization time $\Tth$, as defined by the decay of the autocorrelator.
 While a few encounters with the chaotic manifold are sufficient to erase memory of the initial conditions, they do not guarantee adequate sampling of the full microcanonical distribution.
 This is demonstrated in \autoref{fig:ergodicity}, which shows the evolving distribution of $\tau_0$ for three individual trajectories (red, black, and yellow) over progressively longer evolution times (in units of $\Tth$, which depends on $\delta$) and for three distinct values of $\delta$.
 At each multiple of $\Tth$, the distributions exhibit qualitative similarity across the different $\delta$ values.
 Notably, only after $1000\Tth$ (final column) do the trajectories converge to the microcanonical distribution (blue).
 These results confirm our expectation that the time needed to approximate the microcanonical ensemble scales as $\Tth$ extracted from the decay of the autocorrelation, but takes significantly longer.